Mountview House Group: Legal case

 In the case of Radio Taxicabs (London) Ltd. v Owner Drivers Radio Taxi Services Ltd. [2004] RPC 351, a rival firm trading as Dial-a-Cab set up a website at www.dialacab.co.uk with a re-direct from www.radiotaxis.com.
 Radio Taxicabs, owner of the www.radiotaxis.co.uk domain, contended that this constituted actionable passing off.
 The judgement held that although Radio Taxicabs did have a reputation within the industry as "Radio Taxis," it did not have such a reputation amongst members of the general public and that the words were not distinctive of the business.

 Credit union

 Radio Taxicabs (London) Credit Union Limited was a savings and loans co-operative set up in 1987, to help London taxi drivers and their families access affordable credit and secure savings.
 It was a member of the Association of British Credit Unions Limited.

 In 2013, the directors of Radio Taxicabs Credit Union approached London Capital Credit Union with a view to merger.
-In 2014, after 27 years independent trading, members of the credit union unanimously voted in favour of the transfer of engagements and London Capital's common bond was extended to include employees of Mountview House Group.
+In 2014, after 27 years of independent trading, members of the credit union unanimously voted in favour of the transfer of engagements and London Capital's common bond was extended to include employees of Mountview House Group.